 There are at least four self-service laundries frequented by UMaine sorts.
 The large and clean Gold Star Cleaners (480 Stillwater Ave; 827-3349) is located on Stillwater Ave next to Spotlight Cinemas and IGA.
 There’s also Bangor Dry Cleaning and Laundry (36 Springer Dr; 942-6157) adjacent Shaw’s on Springer Drive in Bangor.
 And the crème de la crème, the Garden Island Laundry on Stillwater Ave in Old Town is clean, large, and offers as an added convenience…a tanning salon.

 The Richard R. and Anne A. Collins Center for the Arts (CCA) hosts a variety of shows from around the world throughout the year, and is a true gem.
-With your new MaineCard you get two free tickets that can be used for any show that isn’t sold out.
+With your MaineCard you get two free tickets that can be used for a selection of shows that aren’t sold out.
 Student-rate tickets are sold the day of the show at the CCA box office.
 The upcoming events at the CCA can be found online at http://www.collinscenterforthearts.com/.
 The School of Performing Arts offers music, theater and dance performances as well.
 The Hudson Museum, which celebrates Native American culture, is housed within the CCA.

 The Page Farm and Home Museum is located on campus near the MCA and is worth a visit.
 Occasionally Page Farm hosts lectures, and at the very least can be a small haven if you need to get away from your desk.